 - Don’t let the other team score.
 Both are equally important.

 Allow me to share a concept that really helped clear this up this season.
 Especially to the parents!

 The kids liked this analogy, as football is big-time in Texas.
 They just “got it,” and they all laughed, and the parents nodded in a “lightbulb above the head eureka moment” of comprehension.

 In soccer, it’s the same thing – the ability to pass is just an under taught, underappreciated and often neglected skill.
 Not because coaches don’t know, but because parents don’t know.
 You’re not trying to sabotage the game, you’re just looking at it wrong.
 Nobody argues that Tom Brady doesn’t score the touchdown right?
 Yet, we all know he didn’t catch the pass that scored.

-I tell my players, “Tell your parents you’ll take $3 every time you set up a score – you’ll make a lot more cash.”
+I tell my players, “Tell your parents you’ll take $3 every time you set up a score.
+Kid, you’ll make a lot more cash.”

-I hear my parents often shout, “take the ball and score.” and all kinds of shouts of “shoot!
+I hear my parents often shout, “Take the ball and score.” and all kinds of shouts of “Shoot!
 Shoot it!” despite being on wrong part of the field and no matter how many opponents are running directly at them or guarding them.
 Kicking the ball into the other teams wall of shins hardly ever works, even in little kids games, but man do we all get excited when they get close!

 Hardly ever do I hear shouts of, “Pass it to that poor kid standing all alone in front of a goal the size of the garage door that has upwards of a 99% percent chance of scoring even if he totally whiffs and the ball just bounces off any body part!”

-But that’s what we say as coaches.
+But that’s what we say and think as coaches.
 All the time.